 The Center's team is comprised of five urological specialists in andrology with expertise in the full range of male reproductive medical approaches and surgical procedures.
 These include microsurgical retrieval of epididymal sperm, microsurgical varicocelectomy, vasectomy, vasovasostomy, assisted reproductive techniques, fertility preserving hernia repair, electroejaculation, as well as treatments for erectile dysfunction and Peyronie's disease.

-"Dr. Peter Schlegel, who is Urologist-in-Chief at Weill Cornell and a member of the Center, developed a technique for men who have no sperm because they're not producing any," says Dr. Goldstein.
+"Dr. Peter Schlegel, who is former Urologist-in-Chief at Weill Cornell and a member of the Center, developed a technique for men who have no sperm because they're not producing any," says Dr. Goldstein.
 "He found that by using a microscope, he could find tubules that were a little bit thicker than the ones inside the testicle that lack sperm.
 The thicker tubules tend to have sperm.
 Dr. Schlegel has among the best success rates in the world using this approach."

 Of his own contributions to the field, Dr. Goldstein is proud of the technique he devised for repairing varicoceles and has performed over 4,000 microsurgical varicocelectomies with the lowest failure and complication rates reported in the peer-reviewed literature.
 In addition, one of the benefits of this repair is an increase in a man's own testosterone levels, which is a long-term health benefit.
 Dr. Goldstein, who also developed a new method of fixing blockages of the epididymis, says, "The success rate used to be dismal, but now we have an 80 percent return of sperm rate and a 50 percent pregnancy rate."